There are hundreds of dietary alternatives out there. From Paleo dieters to Atkins followers, all promise weight loss and a wholesome lifestyle.

 Any nutritional coach worth their salt knows what makes them all work: Caloric deficit.

-Any regime that creates caloric deficit will result in fat loss.
+Any regime that creates a caloric deficit will result in fat loss.

 A proof of this is that the term “Cheat Meal” has become both a buzzword and an institution during the last few decades.